Tennessee (film)

 Tennessee is a 2008 American road drama film directed by Aaron Woodley, produced by Lee Daniels, and starring Ethan Peck, Adam Rothenberg, and Mariah Carey.
-Vivendi Entertainment has acquired all U.S. rights to the film.
+The film was distributed through Lee Daniels Entertainment, before the rights were acquired by Vivendi Entertainment.

+The film follows Carter (Rothenberg) and his younger brother, Ellis (Peck). as they return to Tennessee to find their father, a potential donor match for Ellis's leukemia.
+Along the way, they befriend an aspiring singer, Krystal (Carey) and escape her abusive husband, Frank (Lance Reddick).
+The film premiered at the 2008 Tribeca Film Festival and received generally mixed reviews.
+Carey also co-wrote the film's theme song, "Right to Dream" with American singer Willie Nelson.

 Plot

-In the spring of 1993, a young Carter along with his girlfriend Laurel find out that Carter's mom has been physically abused again by his father.
-He decides to leave Tennessee along with his mom and his younger brother Ellis.
-In 2007, a grown up Carter has discovered that his brother Ellis has acute leukemia.
-Ellis then tells Carter that they might need to go back to Tennessee to have a match for Ellis' bone marrow transplant since Carter is not and their mother is already deceased.
+In 1993, Carter leaves his girlfriend, Laurel, in Tennessee with his mom and younger brother Ellis, to escape his abusive dad.
+In 2007, a grown up Carter discovers that his brother Ellis has acute leukemia.
+Ellis tells Carter that they need to go back to Tennessee to find their dad who will have a donor match for Ellis' bone marrow transplant since Carter is not and their mother is already deceased.